joecaro/portfolio/content/client-crm.md

 **_stack_**

-I created this application on NextJS
+I created the frontend of this application using the NextJS framework.
+The backend consists of a NodeJS server built with the ExpressJS framework that connects to a MongoDB datase.